-- Caller does not make a selection from an Automated Attendant Service Menu. - Caller presses (1) while in Automated Attendant Service.
+- Caller presses (1) while in Automated Attendant Service. - Caller presses (1) while using the Directory to transfer.

 The General Mailbox Owner is the extension whose Message Waiting Light is turned on whenever a message is placed in the General Mailbox.
 The factory setting for the General Mailbox Owner is extension 10.
 You can program a different General Mailbox Owner for each General Mailbox, or you can have the same owner for all the General Mailboxes.